Academic Master

 Managing Ethics

 Ethical responsibility is implied upon everyone when doing a particular function in a particular environment.
-Webster dictionary defines ethics as the doctrine which distinguishes good from bad.
+Webster’s dictionary defines ethics as the doctrine which distinguishes good from bad.
 In this respect, when business is conducted with justice and truth, it will be a business with ethics.
-Other ethical aspects include robust and fair competition, corporate behavior, consumer autonomy, social responsibility, public relations, and satisfying the requirements of the society (Simmons, 1994).
-There are three theories that click the mind when we talk about the managing ethics of a corporation (Beauchamp, Bowie, & Arnold, 2004):
+Other ethical aspects include robust and fair competition, corporate behavior, consumer autonomy, social responsibility, public relations, and satisfying the requirements of society (Simmons, 1994).
+There are three theories that click the mind when we talk about the management ethics of a corporation (Beauchamp, Bowie, & Arnold, 2004):

 • Theory of justice